 I think that it’s also very likely that all of your needs around safety are being met.
 You’ve got somewhere to live, you’ve got some money coming in and you’re reasonably healthy.
 Have you noticed that when people lose their health or their source of income they stop worrying about all the minutiae of life?
 That’s because they have fallen back down the ladder and it’s more important for them to get to a place where these needs are met – maybe you’ve been there before, once you start back up the ladder the satisfaction doesn’t last long term.

 Once these two groups of needs are met, you are generally comfortable.
 You could get by.
 The problem is you have evolved to want more than this, and a lot of it requires some work.
 It requires you to get out of your comfort zone and start taking some action.

 Taking action requires a lot of energy to get started, especially if you are already comfortable.

 If you got made redundant tomorrow you’d be straight out to look for another job, you might even try and find something that gives you more satisfaction than the job you do now, then you’d look back and tell everyone how being made redundant was the best thing that happened to you.
 Until that happens you’ll probably just whine about how much your job sucks, and you’ll get up each morning feeling drained by the whole thing.

 You don’t have to wait for a crisis to start being more satisfied with your life.
 You could decide that this boredom is reason enough to get off your arse and make some changes.
-If you need someone to help you create some momentum have a look at the coaching I offer and get in touch with me.

 If you’re feeling any motivation to make a change, get started quickly, do something right this second to get the ball rolling.
 Research suggests that if you don’t take action on an impulse within 5 seconds you probably never will.
 So, make a note, send a text or start doing some research right now.